ucsb-cs/submit/README.md

     These examples use `~/.venv` as the virtual environment location, however, feel free to use whatever you prefer.

-        virtualenv -p /path/to/python/3/bin ~/.venv/nudibranch
+        virtualenv ~/.venv/nudibranch

-        # If python3 is the default for your virtualenv you can leave off the
+        # If python2 is not the default for your virtualenv you will want to
-        # -p /path/to/python/3/bin arguments
+        # add -p /path/to/python/2/bin

 0. Load the virtual environment (Note: you will need to run this everytime you open a new terminal to run the project's commands)